MicrosoftDocs/memdocs/memdocs/intune/user-help/help-support-windows-cpapp.md

 * Leave a review for the app in Microsoft Store

 ## IT pro and administrator documentation
-Additional help and support documentation is available for IT pros and Intune administrators on docs.microsoft.com.
+Other help and support documentation is available for IT pros and Intune administrators on docs.microsoft.com.

-* [Docs.microsoft.com](docs.microsoft.com): Home to the Microsoft technical documentation where you can explore all guides and articles by product.
+* [Docs.microsoft.com](https://docs.microsoft.com): Home to the Microsoft technical documentation where you can explore all guides and articles by product.
-* [Microsoft Endpoint Manager documentation](https://docs.microsoft.com/mem): Official product documentation for Microsoft Endpoint Manager, which includes Microsoft Intune, Microsoft Endpoint Configuration Manager, and Windows Autopilot.
+* [Microsoft Endpoint Manager documentation](/mem): Official product documentation for Microsoft Endpoint Manager, which includes Microsoft Intune, Microsoft Endpoint Configuration Manager, and Windows Autopilot.
 * [Troubleshooting device enrollment in Intune](/mem/intune/troubleshoot-device-enrollment-in-intune): Microsoft Intune article suggestions for troubleshooting device enrollment issues in Microsoft Intune.